healthpen/healthpen/README.md

 you're under -14 .
 Dangles reminder that I am old as shit /lh

-Hetalia / Forsaken / Hazbin Hotel / Helluva Boss .
+Hetalia / Forsaken / Hazbin Hotel / Helluva Boss / South park .
 I don't necessesarily enjoy the fandom/content, and mostly do not enjoy hearing about it due to my own opinion/experience w/ it.
+I'm a hater and i do not care!
+Too old to gaf!

 Also i don't fuck with proshipping/darkshipping, and all that regular DNI criteria.